cawel/notes-binder/en/world/history/The Modern World - Global History since 1760/3 - Revolutionary Wars.md

 * bringing better public institutions, public ideals
 * but the British ideals are at odds with the way they treat the majority of the people they rule

-## Comforting tradition in the spirit of the Holy Alliance
+## In Europe: comforting tradition in the spirit of the Holy Alliance
 * yearning for peace after decades of war
 * increased emphasis on reassuring traditional rituals and ceremonies (Catholic Christianity, Protestant Christianity, mystical strains)
 * nationalism (folklore, history, Romanticism (e.g. Beethoven), Sir Walter Scott's historical novel called 'Ivanhoe')